ZerBea/hcxdumptool/README.md

 Do not use hcxdumptool and hcxpioff together!

-Hardware mod - see docs gpiowait.odg (hcxpioff)
+Hardware mod - see docs gpiowait.odg
 --------------

 LED flashes every 5 seconds 2 times if hcxpioff successfully started

-Press push button at least > 5 seconds until LED turns on (hcxpioff will shut down Raspberry Pi safely)
+Press push button at least > 5 seconds until LED turns on

 Green ACT LED flashes 10 times

-Raspberry Pi turned off and can be disconnected from power supply
+Raspberry Pi turned off safely and can be disconnected from power supply

 Do not use hcxdumptool or hcxpioff together!